 Hello and welcome!
 My name is Heather Sleightholm, and I am a wife, mama, animal wrangler, knitter and painter living in northeastern Oklahoma.
 I work out of my home studio in our century-old carriage house in my prairie hometown.
-I am inspired to paint by my love of sacred and homespun things— my faith, family traditions and feast days, heritage crafts, and gardening.
+I am inspired to paint by my love of history and homespun pursuits.
 I sell my work through my etsy shop and have also collaborated with various businesses through licensing and also sell in shops around the region.
 I always love hearing from friends and kindred spirits— so send me a note any time!
 I appreciate you visiting me here today, and hope you enjoy your look around!

 So many things come together to inspire my art, and I am also a dabbler in many different things!
-I love to knit, and a few years ago, a chance encounter with a spinning wheel that I brought home from an estate sale kindled my love of fiber art, and I have been spinning and knitting ever since.
-I also do a bit of sewing and rug hooking, and am learning to weave on a loom.
+I love to knit, and a few years ago, a chance encounter with a spinning wheel that I brought home from an estate sale kindled my love of fiber art.
+I have been spinning and knitting ever since.
+I also do a bit of sewing, cross stitching and quilting, and am learning to weave on a loom.
 I am also hopelessly in love with all things “Swedish Christmas”, and go back to that theme again and again for my holiday work.All these interests come together to inspire my art, and you’ll often find fiber artists making their way into my paintings!

 I often find myself inspired by heritage crafts such as knitting, spinning, weaving and gardening, and these themes are often found in my art.
 I am also a lover of history, and have been known to shake off my homebody ways in order to travel to New England, a place that holds a very special place in my heart.
 You can find many posts about my travels to beautiful historic places on my blog, and I’ve added several posts about wonderful places to visit in my series Summer in New England.